pingswept/me30-website/content/_index.md

 # ME 30: Electromechanical Systems and Robotics I

-Me 30 is a new course at Tufts University in the fall of 2020 co-taught by Brandon Stafford and Kristen Wendell.
+ME 30 is a new course at Tufts University in the fall of 2020 co-taught by Brandon Stafford and Kristen Wendell.

 You're going to love it.